Working in a small or big company is a common situation you may face when starting your first job or looking for a new job.

 This ability may not only the work ability, maybe popularity, flattering, loyalty that the boss likes…

-Therefore, if you want to have a career of your own in the future, it may be necessary to go to a big company while you are young and have the opportunity to experience it.
+Therefore, if you want to have a career of your own in the future, it may be necessary to go to a big company (know how to fill out the job application form) while you are young and have the opportunity to experience it.

 You will find the same thing but a different sky.
 At least you will know how the company will grow bigger.
 If you just want to make some money, it doesn’t matter where you go, and sometimes you may also have great opportunities in a small company.